 San Rafael, CA

-As an artist, my goal is to weave tapestries that lend beauty and a sense of quiet to the places they inhabit.
-Where some of my work reflects an inner call for peace, other tapestries may address the intensifying discord in our world.
-Feeling that often less is more, my designs are intentionally spare, exploring rhythm and asymmetry in bold compositions.
+Through my art, I seek to find balance between active engagement in events surrounding us, and the periodic need to retreat for reflection and self-renewal.
+My tapestries are woven with an eye toward lending beauty and a sense of quiet to the places they inhabit.
+However, while some of my works reflect an inner call for peace, other tapestries may address the intensifying discord in our world.
+Recent themes have included such issues as climate change, immigration, and the critical need to create a world in which our children can thrive.
+Feeling that often less is more, my designs are intentionally spare, exploring rhythm and asymmetry in abstract compositions.
 Weaving attracts me for its simplicity: two opposing sets of threads twining together to create a whole.
 Working at the loom provides me the opportunity to sit in the stillness of my thoughts, allowing my hands to think.

 I earned my Bachelor of Arts, Cum Laude in Social Anthropology from Harvard University, taking many studio art classes alongside my studies in anthropology.
 Combining my interests in anthropology and art, I find myself especially drawn to weaving’s cultural universality.

 This artist does not have any artwork added.
 Check back soon.